With Disney Free Dining possibly (POSSIBLY) on the horizon, it’s important to know exactly what the Dining Plan entails…

 HOW DOES FREE DINING WORK??

-Simply put, Disney has released a “free dining promo” the last several fall seasons annually, and 2017 has also seen this promotion come.
+Simply put, Disney has released a “free dining promo” the last several fall seasons annually, and 2017 was the latest.
 For value and moderates, guests can get the Quick Service plan complementary, and for Deluxe stays, guests can get the regular Disney Dining plan complementary.
 For an upcharge, guests staying in value or moderate resorts can upgrade to the regular Disney Dining Plan.